DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ```

 ### Audio Transcription
-To transcribe an audio file into text using the ChatGPT API, you can use the `audioTranscriptionRequest` function provided by the `ChatGPTAPIManager` class.
+To transcribe an audio file into text using the ChatGPT API, you can use the `audioTranscriptionRequest` function provided by the `OpenAIAPIManager` class.
 This function allows you to convert audio recordings into written transcripts.

 ```swift
 /// Requests audio translation based on the provided parameters.